rammussenna/kain-tayo/README.md

 ##  Story Summary

 The story unfolds in a small barangay where your eatery has stood for years.
-Patrons are familiar faces — tricycle drivers, students, factory workers.
+Patrons are familiar faces, tricycle drivers, students, factory workers.
 But after a certain *customer* starts appearing regularly, strange things begin to happen.

 Burnt food won't stop burning.
 Meat sizzles even when raw.
 Customers speak in loops.
-The smell of vinegar becomes suffocating.
 You begin to question: what exactly are you serving?
 And what are you becoming?

 ---